How to remove ransomware

 Protect yourself from ransomwareProtect yourself from ransomware by enabling Controlled Folder Access

-NoMore ransom project offers solution for ransomware victims
+NoMore ransom project offers solutions for ransomware victims

 Fortunately, cyber specialists and international law enforcement forces have worked tirelessly on the project which, later on, was introduced as NoMoreRansom.
 National High Tech Crime Unit of the Netherlands’ police, Europol’s European Cybercrime Centre, Kaspersky Lab, and Intel Security are credited for this initiative.
 It helps victims affected by crypto-malware.

-At the moment, the domain encompasses a series of decryption tools of the most popular file-encrypting threats.
-However, even if netizens managed to get infected with older samples or less popular threats, they will also find the website highly beneficial.
+At the moment, the domain encompasses a series of decryption tools for the most popular file-encrypting threats.
+However, even if netizens managed to get infected with older samples or less popular threats, they would also find the website highly beneficial.
 It is regularly updated with improved decryption tools.

 Latest ransomware added to the database